LamAnnieV/ETL-3/README.md

 ![Please see page 3 of this data visualization](San_Francisco_Restaurants_Health_Inspection_Analysis_pg3.png)

+Notice that there are some zip codes that do not have data for all four years.
+Research is required to determine why there are no data for some years.

 **3) Which are the top 10 restaurants that have the most "High Risk" violations?
 What violations are they?**

 -  CREATE VIEW q3a_highest_risk_10_restaurants AS